laughingbiscuit/lbdk/examples/apigee-emg-k8s-helm/README.md

 ## Package Helm Chat

-First, edit the properies in values.yml that are prefix with `emg`
+  First, edit the properies in values.yml that are prefix with `emg`.
+The key and secret are in `output.txt` from earlier. emgConfig is the base64 encoding contents of `$HOME/.edgemicro/{org}-{env}-config.yaml`.

 Then package it up: